RIVM-bioinformatics/ViroConstrictor/docs/index.md

 ViroConstrictor is compatible with Nanopore, Illumina, and IONTorrent data (fastq).

-Please see the [installation page](installation.md) for download and installation instructions, and please see the [user guide page](user-guide.md) page for basic usage instructions.
+Please see the [getting started](installation.md) for download and installation instructions, and please see the [user guide page](manual.md) page for basic usage instructions.

 ViroConstrictor is available under the [AGPLv3 licence](https://www.gnu.org/licenses/agpl-3.0.en.html)